nadinekuo/MachineLearning1-Labs/README.md

     - The *Haldane prior* is an improper prior that does not satisfy all properties of a pdf
         - Leads to uniform posterior $P(w | x, y)$, so no unique MAP solution
     - $w_{MAP}$ may coincide with the solutions for Ridge (R2) and Lasso (L1) regularization, depending on assumptions made on the prior
+- **Predictive Distribution** is based on MAP but rather than a point estimate, it models a *distribution* that is updated using observed data

+- **Bayesian Inference**: treat parameters of model $P(\theta | D)$ as RVs and update their distributions when observing data.
 - **Bayesian networks** allow us to reason about dependencies between random variables and thus construct $P$ from simpler components
     - Given $N$ RVs, there are $N!$ possible decompositions
     - Even if not all assumptions are valid, model complexity is still lowered due to fewer parameters to estimate